-Oral deaf education is a collaborative, family-centered educational approach that develops a child's speech and listening abilities along with confidence and life skills to meet the challenges of the greater world.
+Oral deaf education is a collaborative, family-centered educational approach that develops a child’s speech and listening abilities along with confidence and life skills to meet the challenges of the greater world.
 This means that parents and family play a key role right from the start.
-Oral deaf education integrates the earliest and most natural intervention, the most current and inclusive education along with today's sophisticated hearing technologies, to enable children with a hearing loss to learn to listen and talk.
+Oral deaf education integrates the earliest and most natural intervention, the most current and inclusive education along with current hearing technologies, to enable children with a hearing loss to learn to listen and talk.

 Pepnet 2 (pn2) is a federally funded project whose mission is to increase the education, career, and lifetime choices available to individuals who are deaf or hard of hearing.
 Pepnet 2 recognizes the full range of postsecondary education, training and employment options available for individuals who are deaf or hard of hearing and strives to enhance the capacity of those institutions to appropriately serve this diverse population.
 Pn2 is a national collaboration of professionals with expertise in a broad array of content areas and a variety of environments, including research, technology, personnel development, media production, and technical assistance.

 Center provides information and referral for parents and educators of deafness-related topics and Signing Exact English (SEE) and also provides evaluation of sign skills, workshops, and consulting services.